You may view the current public outreach plan HERE.

 Community Partner Meeting Materials

-Recent Community Partner meetings were held in July and October 2020, and we encourage everyone to review the following meeting materials for further details on our community engagement and outreach efforts in addition to community input gathered to date.
+Community partner meetings have been scheduled at key stages of outreach to obtain input from the community.
+We encourage everyone to review the following meeting materials for further details on our community engagement and outreach efforts.

 - Community Partner Meeting #1 July 2020